-party were sent to

-arbitration under the
+party were sent to arbitration under the agency theory).
+In re Bayer Plaintiffs of a Materialscience, construction company

 agency theory).
+In re Bayer Plaintiffs of a Materialscience, construction company ı

-In re Bayer Plaintiffs of a $\sqrt{}$ $\sqrt{}$
+In re Bayer Plaintiffs of a Materialscience, construction company I

-Materialscience, construction company
+Materialscience, construction company ـــ

-LLC, No. 01-07- were injured while
+LLC, No. 01-07- were injured while 1

 00732-CV, 2007 working on a Bayer-

 WL 3227662, at owned plant.
-The

-6 (Tex.
-App.- plaintiffs' employment
+The 6 (Tex.
+App.- plaintiffs' employment 1

 Houston [1st contracts provided that

-Dist.]
-Nov.
-1 all claims between

-2007, mandamus employees and the
+2007, mandamus employees and the l

-denied). employer's clients were
+denied). employer's clients were i

 to be submitted to

 arbitration.
 The appellate

-court held that Bayer
+court held that Bayer i

 could not be treated as a

 third party beneficiary

 under the contract, in part

 because the contract did

 not refer to Bayer by

-name and did not
+name and did not 1

 expressly grant Bayer the

-right to sue under the
+right to sue under the 1

 contract.

-In re SSP A parent who agrees to √ √
+In re SSP A parent who agrees to

-Partners, 241 arbitrate her personal V V
+In re SSP A parent who agrees to Partners, 241 arbitrate her personal

-S.W.3d 162, 169 injury claims does not
+S.W.3d 162, 169 injury claims does not 1

 (Tex.
 App.- bind her minor children

 Corpus Christi to arbitration if they do

 2007, mandamus not sign the agreement

 filed). and she does not sign on

 behalf of the children.

-In re Palm Harbor Agreements made to $\sqrt{}$ $\sqrt{}$ $\sqrt{}$
+In re Palm Harbor Agreements made to $\sqrt{}$

 Homes, Inc., 195 benefit a third party are

 S.W.3d 672, 678 not "inherently

 (Tex.
-2006). unconscionable."
+2006). unconscionable." ↓

-In re U.S. Home In order to invalidate an $\sqrt{}$ $\checkmark$
+In re U.S. Home In order to invalidate an ļ

 Corp., 236 S.W.3d arbitration agreement

-761, 764 (Tex. using an
+761, 764 (Tex. using an an an analysis and analysis and an analysis and analysis analysis and analysis and analysis and analysis ana 1

-£ 2007) (per unconscionability
+2007) (per unconscionability

-Unconscionability curiam). argument, the party

-nał challenging the

-cio agreement must show

-suc that the fees to be charged are excessive.
+argument, the party challenging the agreement must show that the fees to be charged are excessive.
+Also, an agreement will

-ncc
+challenging the agreement must show

+that the fees to be

+charged are excessive.
+1

-Ŋ Also, an agreement will not be found
+Also, an agreement will

+not be found

 unconscionable simply

 because a party disagrees

 with the arbitration

-clause.
+L

 Olshan Found.
-After initiating , ,
+After initiating

-Repair Co. v. arbitration and √

-Ayala, 180 discovering that the
+Repair Co. v. arbitration and Ayala, 180 discovering that the

-that the